ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/scanning.md

 After completing a line, the worker will return to the line list, and the current LUN will remain.
 If another product is scanned, the same process will repeat.
 If a current LUN is stored and a line is executed without scanning a product, the LUN screen will be skipped, and the stored LUN will be automatically applied to that line.

+> [!Note]
+> A logistic unit (LUN) cannot have availability in more than one location.
+If an attempt is made to place a logistic unit in a location while it already has availability in another location, an error will be thrown.

 ## Updated Scan Priorities
 The updated scanning priorities are as follows (from highest to lowest): Quantity, Location, LUN, Product.
 If the same code is used for both a location and a LUN (which is rare), the scan will be treated as a location.